 The need was great; the workers were few.

-That's what Steve and Terry Morgan discovered when they and their four kids moved to Mexico to help with a Campus Crusade for Christ ministry to college students in 1995.
+That's what Steve and Terry Morgan discovered when they and their four kids moved to Mexico to help with a Cru ministry to college students in 1995.
 There were eight Mexican staff members working on a campus in Monterrey.
 But compared to the task, much lay ahead.

 Yet growth takes time.

 When they arrived, Steve and Terry began working at the University of Veracruz in Xalapa, a mountainous college town of 500,000 in central Mexico.

 They focused heavily on evangelism, often giving leadership talks to classes, which included an explanation of how to begin a relationship with God.
 Steve was asked to give the talks to all incoming freshmen.
 The ministry soon attracted students, and some made decisions to follow Christ.